HEAPLab/TAFFO-submodule-fe/Metadata.md

 #### Possible wrong comparison

-If a cmp instruction may give a wrong result due to the absolute error of the operands, this is signaled with `!errorprop.wrongcmptol`.
+If a cmp instruction may give a wrong result due to the absolute error of the operands, this is signaled with `!taffo.wrongcmptol`.
 The absolute tolerance computed for the comparison is attached to this label.
 The relative threshold above which the comparison error is signaled can be set form command line.

 ```
-%cmp = icmp slt i32 %a, %b, !errorprop.wrongcmptol !5
+%cmp = icmp slt i32 %a, %b, !taffo.wrongcmptol !5
 ```

 End of file: